nsafai/Random-Episode/README.md

 - [x] Feb 26: Watch + New Episode button
 - [x] Mar 1: Stretch goal: integrate with MovieDB and pull episode data like Img
 - [x] Mar 3: Launched live: https://random-ep.herokuapp.com/
-- [ ] Stretch goal 2: re-factor to support other shows and add an index page
+- [x] Stretch goal 2: re-factor to support other shows and add an index page
+- [ ] Stretch goal 3: launch other shows to production

 ## Available Scripts
 - `yarn` or `yarn install` to install all requires dependencies locally